NathanHunt581/TopicsAndDocuments/README.md

 The entire data set is 143000 articles.
 I chose to work with a subset of 15000, 1000 from each of the publications.
 This number seemed adequate for my purposes.

+## Methods

+I used the gensim library for preprocessing and the SpaCy library for lemmatization and stop word removal.
+SpaCy was also used for named entity recognition, and named entities were repeated three times in the bag-of-words to give them increased weight.

+I used gensim's implementation of latent Dirichlet analysis (LDA) for topic - document modeling.

+The iterative procedure uses the entropy of each document's loadings over topics.
+After a round of LDA, the entropy of each document with respect to the topics is calculated, and those documents having entropy in the top 5% are dropped.
+This procedure is repeated until a stopping criterion is satisfied.
+Various stopping criteria could work - I ended up requiring that the mean entropy be less than a threshold.

+See the notebook for details.

 ## Conclusions